router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/different-functions/transfer-usdc-via-circle.md

 ) external payable {}

 ```
-Voyager v2.0 enables cross-chain transfer of USDC on Arbitrum, Avalanche, Ethereum and Optimism via Circle.
+Nitro enables cross-chain transfer of USDC on Arbitrum, Avalanche, Ethereum and Optimism via Circle.
 In this approach, USDC can be burnt on the source chain and minted on the destination chain.

 When a user wants to transfer USDC between the aforementioned chains, the `iDepositUSDC` function has to be called.
-Once this function is called, Voyager will handle the interaction with Circle and ensure the end-to-end transfer of USDC to the user on the destination chain.
+Once this function is called, Nitro will handle the interaction with Circle and ensure the end-to-end transfer of USDC to the user on the destination chain.

 ### Parameters